 Making the most of your discretionary income.
 Discretionary income is what you have leftover after paying your fixed costs.
 It is yours to spend on whatever you choose.

 How you spend this money can make a difference to your financial situation, but before this, we have to ascertain what is discretionary income.

 RELATED: 5 Secrets to Successfully Navigating Retirement Minefields

 - Groceries etc.

-People who have an addiction of some kind will prioritize their spending so that the addiction is included among their fixed expenses.
+People who have an addiction of some kind will prioritize their spending so that the addiction is included in their fixed expenses.

 Everyone as an adult has freedom of choice unless they have debts which means their freedom is being eroded away in relation to their level of debt.